-Towards Justice report calls for joined-up approach to supporting victims of past harms: A report by Martina Feilzer, Professor of Criminology and Criminal Justice calls on police, politicians, and policymakers to take a more joined-up approach to responding to past harms and place the needs of victims, survivors and their families at the heart of this.
+A report by Martina Feilzer, Professor of Criminology and Criminal Justice calls on police, politicians, and policymakers to take a more joined-up approach to responding to past harms and place the needs of victims, survivors and their families at the heart of this.

-The report acknowledges the complexity of the situation victims experience when engaging with multiple agencies and advises that lessons from the Public Advocate system used in US states should be considered.
+The report acknowledges the complexity of the It encourages exploration of alternative systems of situation victims experience when engaging with multiple agencies and advises that lessons from the Public Advocate system used in US states should be considered.